franik7/RegWave-Description/README.md

 - Date range filters with presets (Today, Last 7 days, Last 30 days, This month) and custom date picker
 - Filters and search intersect — semantic results are scoped to whichever items are currently visible through active filters

-**Review Workflow**
+**Teams & Access**
+- Multi-team: each user belongs to a team and sees that team's private triage over the shared article corpus
+- Team name shown in the nav bar so the active team is always clear
-- Invite-only user registration — new users receive a magic link via email; no public sign-up
+- Invite-only onboarding — admins invite users into a specific team; no public sign-up
+- Each team can choose which regulators it tracks

+**Review Workflow (per team)**
 - Per-article triage panel with three decisions: **Relevant**, **Irrelevant**, **Review Later**
+- Decisions and notes are private to the user's team; the same article can be triaged differently by different teams
-- Notes field per article, saveable independently of triage decision
+- Notes field per article, saveable independently of triage decision, with author attribution and timestamp
-- Manual category reclassification from the UI (original AI category preserved in DB, flagged visually)
+- Manual category reclassification from the UI (original AI category preserved, flagged visually; private to the team)
-- Triage decisions stored with user attribution and timestamp
+- Collaborative within a team: members see and can update their team's decisions, with a conflict guard when a teammate has changed an item

 **Sharing & Export**
 - **Share filtered** — email the current filtered/searched set to any recipient as a branded HTML digest, sent on demand via the `share.js` Netlify function → n8n webhook → Gmail; modal for recipient + optional note